Recently, I came across a shocking stat about survey response rates.

 - Select a mass texting solution to set up text autoresponders and collect responses.

 - Sync your CRM with the tool to collect and store responses and gather insights.

 - Create a conversation flow to collect the insights that you need.

-- Upload your phonebook and schedule your texts.
+- Upload your contact list and schedule your texts.

 If you’re still confused about how this works, here’s an example of a similar conversation flow.